 Local Emergency Services (Medical/ Fire/Utilities): Either you or your care team members should notify your local emergency medical department when you are discharged.
 It is nice for them to know you are at home with life-saving equipment.
-If you lose power for more than 24 hours you must go to a new place with power or a generator, or contact your care team if you have questions about what to do.
+If you lose power you must relocate to a new location or contact your care team if you have questions about what to do.

 Medical Safety Card: Always carry your medical safety card with you in case of an emergency.
 If you don't have a medical safety card, ask your care team to provide the ACTION medical safety card (sample below) for you.
-You can also download and fill out the card by scanning the QR code to the right.